SS Onoko: Service history

 In 1910, Captain Harry Stewart was appointed as the master of Onoko.
-On the night of December 1, 1910 Onoko ran aground on Southeast Shoal during a snow storm 60 miles below Amherstburg, between Point Pelee and Wheatley, Ontario.
-She was released with three tugs, including Harding and Rescue were sent to rescue Onoko.
+On the night of December 1, 1910, Onoko ran aground on Southeast Shoal during a snowstorm 60 miles below Amherstburg, between Point Pelee and Wheatley, Ontario.
+She was released with three tugs, including Harding and Rescue, that were sent to rescue Onoko.
 She was carrying coal at the time.
-On December 2, 1910 the Duluth Herald wrote an article saying Onoko was not in any serious danger.
+On December 2, 1910, the Duluth Herald wrote an article saying Onoko was not in any serious danger.
 The tugs succeeded in refloating her without serious damage to her hull.
-On October 7, 1912 Onoko sprang a leak and was intentionally beached in the Apostle Islands.
+On October 7, 1912, Onoko sprang a leak and was intentionally beached in the Apostle Islands.
 The cost to patch her hull was minimal.

-Final voyage
+Sinking

 In early September, 1915, Onoko grounded while departing a grain elevator in Duluth, but freed herself and cleared the harbor safely.
-It is thought that this is what caused the leak that sank her a few days later.
+It is thought damage resulting from the grounding led to the development of an aggressive leak that sank her a few days later.

-On September 15, 1915 Onoko departed Duluth, Minnesota with 110,000 bushels of wheat bound for Toledo, Ohio.
+On September 15, 1915 Onoko departed Duluth, Minnesota, with 110,000 bushels of wheat bound for Toledo, Ohio.
 She sprang a major leak off Knife Island about 15 miles from Duluth, Minnesota.
-On September 15, 1915 the Duluth Herald wrote an article saying:
+On September 15, 1915, the Duluth Herald wrote an article saying:

 All went well and the sea was smooth, when while on the regular course, about nine miles off Knife island, the engineer, J.J.
 Higgins, reported to the master, Capt.
 W.R.
 Dunn, that the vessel had sprung a leak under the engines and that the water was coming in fast.
 When Capt.
 Dunn went back to investigate, the water was spurting in and in a few minutes drowned out the fire.
 The captain saw that the situation was hopeless and ordered out the boats.
 All of the crew including the one woman on board, Mrs. C.R.
 Cranbee, wife of the steward, and the lone passenger, Antone Rehor, a cement contractor of Cleveland, had no trouble reaching the boats and safety, and in a few minutes the steamer, her stern having filled rapidly, tossed her nose in the air and plunged stern first to the bottom.

-The boats were at a safe distance and the members of the crew were not worried; before they left the ship, they saw the steamer Renown, a tanker belonging to the Standard Oil company, which had left Duluth shortly after Onoko, coming on full speed, the master of the tanker having noticed that Onoko was settling.
+The boats were at a safe distance, and the members of the crew were not worried; before they left the ship, they saw the steamer Renown, a tanker belonging to the Standard Oil company, which had left Duluth shortly after Onoko, coming on full speed, the master of the tanker having noticed that Onoko was settling.
 In a few minutes Renown, with barge C in tow, came up and picked up the occupants of the lifeboats.
 Renown put about and took the crew back to Duluth, being met just outside the Duluth canal by a tug, which took Onoko's crew off, Renown and her tow resuming their journey down the lakes.